-The rules for men and women are similar: err on the conservative side.
+You have a legal job interview and are wondering how best to prepare for it.
+Regarding your appearance, dress conservatively.
 With few exceptions, you should wear a suit to a law job interview.
 It’s typically better to be overdressed than underdressed on such an occasion.

-Assuming you’re not in one of these rare situations, you should wear a formal suit to a law job interview.
+Assuming you’re not in one of those rare situations, you should wear a formal suit to a law job interview.
+Here are some tips.

-Lawyers aren’t known for their fashion sense, but get the basics right.
-Make sure nothing is too tight or too loose, too long or too short.
-For women, check skirt length carefully, and ensure there’s no excessive “button gap” on button-down shirts (look from the side in the mirror).
-If you need changes, enlist a tailor to make alterations or ask for help in the store as you’re trying things on.
-These people are trained to make you look good!
+Get the basics right.
+Make sure your clothing is not too tight or too loose, or too long or too short.
+For women, if you are wearing a skirt, check skirt length carefully, and ensure there’s no excessive “button gap” on button-down shirts.
+If you clothing needs alterations, enlist a tailor or ask for assistance in a store.
+These people are trained to make your clothes fit.

 Interview style varies throughout the country.
-If you’re a law student from Alabama interviewing in NYC, it’s worth enlisting some allies to help you figure out how styles differ in the Big Apple.
-(Trust me, they do!)
-In some areas, only a skirt suit is considered typical.
-In others, pants are fine.
-There’s no one “right” answer here, but you need to know what’s customary, so you can make a conscious decision to deviate (if that’s what you decide to do).
+If you’re a law student from Alabama interviewing in New York City, it’s worth enlisting some allies to help you figure out how styles differ in the Big Apple.
+In some areas, only a skirt suit is considered typical, while in others, pants are fine.
+There’s no one “right” answer, but you need to know what’s customary.

-You can have the nicest interview outfit in the world, and it’s going to look lousy if it’s full of wrinkles.
-Especially if you’re traveling to interviews, think about how you’re going to keep everything clean and pressed.
-Will you iron in the hotel?
-Do you need to send things out?
-Can you take your clothes to a laundry for pressing upon arrival?
-Is a travel steamer the answer?
-There are lots of options, but waking up the morning of your interview and realizing your shirts are a mess isn’t ideal
+You can have the nicest interview outfit in the world, but it’s going to look sloppy if it’s full of wrinkles.
+Especially if you’re traveling to interviews, consider how you’re going to keep everything clean and pressed.
+Is there a hotel iron or a dry cleaning service?
+With some thought and preparation, you can have cleanly pressed clothes the morning of that important interview.

 What to Bring to a Legal Job Interview